ucsb-cs48-w20/5pm-discord/README.md

-# 5pm-discord
+## 5pm-discord

-> A GitHub bot for Discord
+## Project Summary

+Does your Discord Server suck?
+This bot makes it a whole better.
+We offer a suite of moderation tools to protect your server from trolls and goblins.

+##Installation

-You must have already installed NPM, Git, NodeJS and DiscordJS!
-You will also need to have a Discord account and have installed Discord.
+You must have already installed NodeJS.

 Clone this repository (Branch: Master).